in

 Written by Annie Walton Doyle

-Annie Walton Doyle is a content editor at IGV who specialises in trending, lifestyle and entertainment news.
+Annie Walton Doyle is a content editor at IGV who specializes in trending, lifestyle, and entertainment news.
 She graduated from Goldsmiths, University of London, with a degree in English Literature.
-Annie has previously worked with organisations such as The Huffington Post, The Guardian, The Telegraph, Harvard University, the Pulitzer Prize and 22 Words.
+Annie has previously worked with organizations such as The Huffington Post, The Guardian, The Telegraph, Harvard University, the Pulitzer Prize, and 22 Words.